gcallah/BookReviews/gray.md

 And he goes on to argue that the above key liberal ideas are present in Hobbes in that, for him:

 1. "Society is made up of individuals..."
-2. "equal in being exposed to death at each other's hands..."
+2. "[each] equal in being exposed to death at each other's hands..."
 3. "Human nature is universal in its needs..."
 4. "With the application of reason, government can be improved..."
 (5)

-This Hobbes is "the" proto-liberal.
+Thus Hobbes is "the" proto-liberal.
-However, as Gray explains, "Each of these [liberal] ideas is a half-truth,":
+However, as Gray explains, "Each of these [liberal] ideas is a half-truth":

-1. Individuals *are* the basis of society, but "self-preservation, is only one of their needs: bare life is not enough."
+1. Individuals *are* the basis of society, but "self-preservation is only one of their needs: bare life is not enough."
-2. Human beings "regularly give up peace and security in order to defend a form of life...",
+2. Human beings "regularly give up peace and security in order to defend a form of life..."
 2. "The most basic human goods may be universal but they are often sacrificed..."
 3. "Society and government can be improved, but what is gained can always be lost...
 There is no complete or final exit from the state of nature."
 (5)